emason-22/emason-22/README.md

 - 👋 Hi, I’m @emason-22
-- 👀 I’m interested in coding
+- 👀 I’m interested in Android Development
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on any app development
-- 📫 How to reach me @ 304-709-6066
+- 📫 How to reach me @ 304-371-7099
+- I am also an aspiring Game Developer

 <!---
 emason-22/emason-22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.